 If a malignant phyllodes tumor recurs, there is a limited risk of this type of tumor developing beyond the breast.
-Only 5% of all phyllodes tumors recur elsewhere the body, according to Breastcancer.org.
+Fewer than 5% of all phyllodes tumors recur elsewhere in the body.

-After the removal of a phyllodes tumor, a person may experience pain at the site of the surgery, but further complications are rare.
+After the removal of a phyllodes tumor, a person may experience pain at the site of the surgery.
+However, further complications are rare.

 Benign phyllodes tumors are less likely to recur than malignant ones.
-The doctor will monitor for recurrence, usually within 1–2 years after removal.
+A doctor

 Without treatment, however, even benign tumors can cause complications.
-For this reason, anyone who notices any breast-related changes should seek medical attention.
+For this reason, anyone who notices any breast changes should seek medical attention.